solana-labs/solana/docs/src/staking/stake-accounts.md

 of the delegation becoming active or inactive at each epoch boundary after the transaction containing the instructions has been submitted to the cluster.

-There is also a limit on how much global stake can become delegated or dectivated in a single epoch, to prevent large sudden changes in global stake.
+There is also a limit on how much total stake can become delegated or deactivated in a single epoch, to prevent large sudden changes in stake across the network as a whole.

 #### Lockups
 Stake accounts can have a lockup which prevents the withdraw authority on that